EarthSciML/EarthSciMLBase.jl/docs/src/simulator.md

 csys = couple(sys, op, domain)
 ```

 ...and then create a Simulator.
-Our simulator specification needs to include grid spacing the the `lon`, `lat`, and `lev`
-coordinates, which we set as 0.1π, 0.1π, and 1, respectively.

 ```@example sim
-sim = Simulator(csys, [0.1π, 0.1π, 1])
+sim = Simulator(csys)
 ```

 Finally, we can choose a [`EarthSciMLBase.SimulatorStrategy`](@ref) and run the simulation.